moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

 ### **6. Deploy the pipeline**

 a.
-Open the terminal of your repository, and add the changes by applying the following command.
+Open the terminal of the repository, and add the changes by applying the following command.

 ```bash
 git add .